Bernie Sanders indicates climate plan will require nationalization of US energy production

 DANIEL TURNER: BERNIE SANDERS' GREEN NEW DEAL IS AN IMPOSSIBLE DREAM THAT WOULD BE A NIGHTMARE

-Sanders plan would entail the federal government having total ownership over the U.S. energy supply, which it said would be "sustainable" by 2030 "at the latest."
+Sanders' plan would entail the federal government having total ownership over the U.S. energy supply, which he said would be "sustainable" by 2030 "at the latest."

-"The renewable energy generated by the Green New Deal will be publicly owned, managed by the Federal Power Marketing Administrations, the Bureau of Reclamation and the Tennessee Valley Authority and sold to distribution utilities with a preference for public power districts, municipally- and cooperatively-owned utilities with democratic, public ownership, and other existing utilities that demonstrate a commitment to the public interest," the plan read.
+"The renewable energy generated by the Green New Deal will be publicly owned, managed by the federal Power Marketing Administrations, the Bureau of Reclamation and the Tennessee Valley Authority and sold to distribution utilities with a preference for public power districts, municipally- and cooperatively-owned utilities with democratic, public ownership, and other existing utilities that demonstrate a commitment to the public interest," the plan read.

 When Hayes asked Sanders how he responded to critics who balked at the program's cost, Sanders said the country couldn't "afford not to afford it" because the future of the planet was at stake.